gjbex/training-material/Mpi/SimplePi/README.md

 * `MPI_Finalize`

 ## What is it?
-1. `pi.c`: distributed cmoputation of pi using a quadrature method.
+1. `pi.c`: distributed computation of pi using a quadrature method.
 1. `Makefile`: make file to build the executable.